Dooriin/AEM-Health-Check/README.md

 #### Custom Scope Exclusion Rules

-In addition to the inclusion rules, Browsertrix Crawler supports a separate list of exclusion regexes, that if match, override an exclude a URL from the crawl.
+In addition to the inclusion rules,  Crawler supports a separate list of exclusion regexes, that if match, override an exclude a URL from the crawl.

 The exclusion regexes are often used with a custom scope, but could be used with a predefined scopeType as well.